 As we welcome volunteer-run printmaking outfit The Rizzeria to Joynton Avenue Creative Centre, we sat down with volunteer Kitty Cardwell to learn more about Risograph Printing and what they’ve got in store.

-Determined to make music her own way, Julia’s career has seen her travel from Canberra to Berlin, and land back in Sydney with a decidedly original synth-folk style.
+Determined to do things her own way, Julia’s career has seen her travel from Canberra to Berlin, and land back in Sydney with a decidedly original synth-folk style.

 Get to know Leah’s name – you’re going to be seeing it a lot.
 With a spot on the upcoming MBFW runway, and a collab in the works with 107 Objects, Leah Williams is one to watch.